Gentleman John Smith

 Gentleman John Smith was an English man who was convicted and imprisoned for theft before being transported to Australia as a convict, twice.
 In Australia he later became a police official, serving as chief constable of Newcastle in New South Wales.

 Early life

-He was born in Manchester in 1787.
-At 20, he was arrested for stealing stocking and sentenced to seven years transportation.
-In 1809 he took the name John Sidebottom.
+He was born James sidbottom in Manchester in 1787.
+At 20, he was arrested for stealing stocking and sentenced to seven years transportation. it is not known how he travelled back to London but he is again arrested and In 1809 he took the name John Smith.

 Convict life

 He was sent to prison hulks at Portsmouth on 18 December 1809.
 He traveled on the ship Indian which arrived in Port Jackson on 16 December 1810.
 On 16 December 1811 he was reported as absconding from Eber Bunker at Georges River.
 He stole and then sold tobacco from a warehouse, but was found not guilty on the lesser charge of stealing from a warehouse.
 In 1861, he was accused of lighting a fire to defraud Liverpool and London Fire and Life Insurance Company.

 He went to Newcastle for penal settlement.
 He was sent on the Lady Nelson from Parramatta on 8 July 1815.
 In 1817 he was appointed Chief Constable of Newcastle.